uber/baseweb/vrt/README.md

 This is the preferred way to update snapshots so that folks do not need to worry about Docker locally.
 You can still update snapshots locally - but we provide a convenient async way to do it as well.

 Note, if the commit triggering CI is not part of a pull request, the `vrt` job will run the snapshot tests with out the update flag.
 This means it will just test to see if there are any detectable visual changes.
-If there are, the diffs will be uploaded as artifacts in Buildkite
+If there are, the diffs will be uploaded as artifacts in Buildkite.